|Mission||IPEC Leadership||Contact Us|

 The job of the IPEC office is to coordinate the work of the Federal government in order to stop illegal and damaging intellectual property theft.
 We work with relevant Federal agencies, law enforcement organizations, foreign governments, private companies, public interest groups, and others to develop and implement the best strategies to conduct this fight.
 We aim to foster and protect invention and creativity by reducing infringement at home and abroad.

-Acting Intellectual Property Enforcement Coordinator – Howard Shelanski
+Performing the Duties of the Intellectual Property Enforcement Coordinator – Howard Shelanski OIRA Administrator

-Howard Shelanski is the current Administrator of the Office of Information and Regulatory Affairs (OIRA) and is serving as the Acting U.S. Intellectual Property Enforcement Coordinator.
+Howard Shelanski is the current Administrator of the Office of Information and Regulatory Affairs (OIRA) and is performing the duties of the U.S. Intellectual Property Enforcement Coordinator.
 President Obama nominated him to the post in April 2013 and Mr. Shelanski took office following his confirmation by the U.S. Senate in June 2013.